supphawit/grandmasomsri/README.md

 for <code>grandmasomsri</code>, we will add a <code>grandmasomsri-run</code> command line tool by adding <code>scripts</code> keyword argument
 * You’ll probably want a README file in your source distribution, and that file can serve double purpose as the <code>long_description</code> specified to PyPI.
 Further, if that file is written in reStructuredText, it can be formatted nicely

+see more setup.py in the [PyPA sample project](https://github.com/pypa/sampleproject)

 <code>grandmasomsri.py</code> contains:
 ```Python
 def somsri():